-South Africa: Aerobotics helps farmers beat disease and drought
+This drone startup helps farmers beat disease and drought

 Paterson grew up on a fruit farm near Cape Town before graduating with a Masters in Aeronautics and Astronautics from MIT.
 In 2014, he started building drones in his garage with co-founder Benji Meltzer.

 Their mission?
 To provide bird's eye surveillance for farmers, with the aim of optimizing crop yields and reducing costs.
-Aerobotics promises its clients that yields will increase by as much as 10%.
+Aerobotics says its clients' yields have increased by as much as 10%.

 Related: Farmers spot diseased crops faster with artificial intelligence